 The water that powered the machinery was drawn from the River Tove via a leat or millstream which runs from the north end of Towcester adjacent to the premises of Towcester Tyres (Loughran's Garage), giving a head of 9 feet at the water wheel.
 The mill leat runs along the South West side of the water meadows which formed part of the Easton Neston Estate until it was recently acquired for a public open space, and the mill is shielded from the estate by mature trees.

 Originally the mill consisted of a single building made using a rich source of Northamptonshire ironstone and was dated 1794.
-Two further sections were added in the 20 the century.
+Two further sections were added in the 20th century.
 There is a brick building with a pitched roof sandwiched between the original structure and a taller building visible at the bottom of Chantry Lane that has a flat roof with a semi-octagonal extension, probably built in the 1930s.

 The original stone building housed two pairs of peak stones for grinding, a bean crusher, an oat clipper, a maize crusher, and the sack hoist.
 These were powered by the Turbine until lunchtimes when water ran out and the electric motor was switched on.
 The sharpening stone was also connected by a belt drive through the floor of room behind the present day function room.
 The front brick building housed an electric ‘hammer mill’ for producing animal feed pellets.

 The original mill keepers’ cottage is clearly visible on the opposite side of the car park and was used by Northamptonshire Healthcare NHS Trust until 2015 and is now a recently refurbished private residence.